-Consistent with the Company's compensation philosophy, the Compensation Committee approved Mr. David P. Yeager's total compensation during fiscal year 2000.
+Consistent with the Company's compensation philosophy, the Compensation Committee approved Mr. David P. Yeager's total compensation during fiscal year 2002.
 Mr. Yeager's base salary was based on overall performance of the Company, on relative levels of compensation for CEOs within the benchmark companies in the transportation industry and on individual performance related to strategic objectives.
 Mr. Yeager's incentive compensation was based on achievement of goals relating to the Company's earnings per share target.

-For 2000, the Compensation Committee decided to increase Mr. Yeager's salary and reduce his bonus potential to reflect market practices.
-In 1999, Mr. Yeager was paid \$864,000, with \$364,000 in the form of salary and \$500,000 in the form of bonus.
-For 2000, the Compensation Committee approved a package allowing Mr.Yeager to earn \$907,000, or five percent more than 2000, with \$463,068 in the form of salary and \$444,132 in the form of bonus if the Company met its goals for the year.
+For 2001, the Compensation Committee approved a package allowing Mr. Yeager to potentially earn \$952,561, or five percent more than 2000, with \$539,123 in the form of salary and \$413,438 in the form of bonus if the Company met its goals for the year.
+For 2002, the Compensation Committee approved a package allowing Mr. Yeager to potentially earn \$970,000, with \$485,000 in the form of salary and \$485,000 in the form of bonus if the Company met its goals for the year.
+Mr. Yeager's 2002 salary represents a decrease of \$54,123 from the amount that he would have otherwise received in order to enable the Company to lease certain assets, which Mr. Yeager used for personal purposes from time to time in 2002.

-Mr. Yeager was paid his salary of \$463,068 during 2000 but received no bonus because the Company did not meet its earnings per share goal.
+Mr. Yeager was paid his salary of \$485,000 during 2002 but received no bonus because the Company did not meet its earnings per share goal.